-The vinyl upholstery used on the exterior seats and bolsters and headliner in the cabin should be cleaned with soap and water periodically.
+The vinyl upholstery used on the exterior seats and bolsters should be cleaned with soap and water periodically.
 Stains, spills or soiling should be cleaned up immediately to prevent the possibility of permanent staining.
 When cleaning, rub gently.
 DO NOT use products containing ammonia, powdered abrasive cleaners, steel wool, strong solvents, acetone and lacquer solvents or other harsh chemicals as they can permanently damage or shorten the life of vinyl.
 Never use steam heat, heat guns or hair dryers.